equinor/OmniaPTArtifacts/README.md

 # Omnia Product Team Artifacts (PUBLIC!)

 **DISCLAIMER: Everything you commit to this repository is publicly available on the internet for unauthenticated and unauthorized users.
-Do not commit sensitive information, or any other intellectual property not suited for the public!**
+Consider content audience before pushing to this repository!**

 This repository is used for publicly available artifacts necessary in different parts of the Omnia solutions.